 *** Killraven wielded a sword, a photo-nuclear pistol and explosive throwing-stars along with his possession of The Power, a pre-Star Wars (as in 1973) version of The Force.

 *** Sabre wielded a sword and a “flintlock laser” – a futuristic example of a trend toward exploiting nostalgia by packaging high-tech weaponry in old-fashioned, even historical, casings.

 *** Killraven’s 1973-1976 series saw him leading his Freemen in a guerilla war against Earth’s alien conquerors.
-That series ended with KR and company in Florida in the year 2020 (which was 44 years in the future at the time).
+That series ended with KR and company in Florida in January of the year 2020 (which was 44 years in the future at the time).

 *** Killraven’s original series ended just as the Freemen were on the verge of an adventure in what was left of Disney World in 2020.